DEIB-GECO/NMTF-link/README.md

 # Installation

-To run the NMTF-link tool, the user can call it from the terminal as follows:
+After cheching the software requirements in the [requirements.txt](https://github.com/DEIB-GECO/NMTF-link/blob/master/requirements.txt) file, to run the NMTF-link tool the user can call it from the terminal as follows:
 ```
 git clone https://github.com/DEIB-GECO/NMTF-link
 pip3 install -r /NMTF-link/requirements.txt